Last Updated: July 31, 2024

 Family

-In 1960, Ferraro married John Zaccaro.
-She had started dating him during her senior year at Fordham.
-He became a realtor and businessman.
+In 1960, Geraldine married John Zaccaro, who she started dating during her senior year at Fordham.
+Zaccaro became a realtor and businessman.
 The couple had three children – Donna in 1962, John Jr. in 1964, and Laura in 1966.
-They lived in Forest Hills Gardens, Queens and had a vacation home on Fire Island.
+They lived in Forest Hills Gardens, Queens, and had a vacation home on Fire Island.

 Ferraro struggled with health issues after being diagnosed with cancer in 1998.
 In March 2011, she also came down with pneumonia.
-She died at Massachusetts General Hospital on March 26, 2011.
+She died at Massachusetts General Hospital on March 26, 2011, at the age of 75.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.